 There are also a substantial number of additional pieces of Commonwealth legislation to which Defence is bound, particularly in relation to maritime activities.
 These will all be considered as appropriate in the Environment Report.

-It is anticipated the final draft ER will be released for public information and comment in late 2018 or early 2019.
+It is anticipated the final draft ER will be released for public information and comment in early 2019.
 Notwithstanding the timeline, the TS19 website will continue to be regularly updated as new exercise details come to hand.
 As updates are posted, Defence welcomes comment from the public to further guide exercise design and planning.

 Comments and queries can be addressed to email@example.com